-Banco General, S.A. shall have an independent Risk Department in charge of the identification and management of the risk's BG faces, establishing Specialized Risk Departments for specific risks, in accordance with the nature and complexity of the operations and the structure of BG.
+The Risk Department oversees the identification and management of the risks the Bank, establishing Specialized Risk Departments for specific risks, in accordance with the nature and complexity of the operations and the structure of the Bank.

-The Risk Department is responsible with informing and presenting at least quarterly to the BOD Risks Committee, on the efficiency of the mechanism in connection with the management of risks, the degree of exposure, compliance with risk limits in accordance with the policies and procedures approved by the BOD or by the BOD Committee.
+The Risk Department is responsible with informing and presenting to the BOD Risks Committee, on the efficiency of the mechanism in connection with the management of risks, the degree of exposure, compliance with risk limits in accordance with the policies and procedures approved by the BOD or by the BOD Committee.